TI Media: International Publishing Company

 All the divisions were headed by chairmen who originated in Mirror Group, except for Hamlyn, Quick and McIntosh.

 IPC Magazines

-The turmoil at IPC in 1969 led to major consolidations in the joint comics publishing divisions, IPC Magazines Ltd., which was under the responsibility of Jack Legrand, formerly the Managing Editor of Fleetway's juvenile publications.
-Odhams' Power Comics line of titles were canceled, as was Hulton Press's long-running adventure comic Eagle (merging with Fleetway's Lion from 2 May 1969).
+The turmoil at IPC in 1969 led to major consolidations in the joint comics publishing divisions, IPC Magazines Ltd., which was under the responsibility of Jack Legrand, formerly the managing editor of Fleetway's juvenile publications.
+Odhams' Power Comics line of titles were cancelled, as was Hulton Press's long-running adventure comic Eagle (merging with Fleetway's Lion from 2 May 1969).
 The humour comic Giggle, aimed at the slightly younger market dominated by Fleetway's Buster, was also dropped, being merged into Buster in the spring of 1969.
 Buster, like Odhams' Smash!, also now became a publication of IPC Magazines Ltd. (IPC Magazines also took over another UK publisher, City Magazines, around this time.)

 Reed International takeover

 In May 1968, a boardroom coup had replaced Cecil King with his deputy chairman, Hugh Cudlipp, a former newspaper editor.
 Cudlipp had no interest in management, and was uneasy both with his new role and with IPC's diversification into computerised publication and other new technology.
 In 1969, Cudlipp proposed to former Mirror Group director Don Ryder — who was then chairman of the Reed Group, in which IPC had a 30% shareholding — to mount a reverse takeover of IPC by Reed.
 IPC-Mirror Group was thus itself taken over in 1970, by the paper-making company Albert E Reed, which then renamed itself Reed International.
 In 1974, part of the publishing interests of Reed International were separated into IPC Magazines Ltd (comprising the magazine and comics holdings) and Mirror Group Newspapers (comprising the newspaper holdings).
 The latter was sold to Pergamon Holdings Ltd, a private company owned by Robert Maxwell, in 1984.

 In 1988, IPC acquired Family Circle from the International Thomson Organization.
 In 1989, IPC acquired TVTimes.
 In the early 1990s IPC launched Loaded, which began a wave of "lad's mags".

 In 1992, following a merger with Dutch science publisher Elsevier NV, Reed International underwent a further name change, becoming Reed Elsevier (now RELX Group).